rajeshkotecha/ide_donana_soln/README.md

 ## Details
 ### Donor Hash Map
 A campaign donor is uniquely identified using his name and zip code.
-The donors list is stored in a hash map implemented as a Python dictionary named **donors\_dict**.
+The donors list is stored in a hash map implemented as a Python dictionary named **donors\_dict** in the code.
 Its key is a tuple containing donor's name and zip code.
 Its value is the earliest year in which the donor contributed to any political campaign.
-Since we are storing the earliest year in which the donor contributed to any political campaign it helps in determining whether he is a repeat donor.
+Since we are storing the earliest year in which the donor contributed to any political campaign it helps in determining whether he is a repeat donor when we encounter another donation made by the same contributor.

 ```
 donors_dict = {(donor name, zip code):earliest donation year}
 ```

 ### Receiver Hash Map
+The politicians (or receivers) list is also stored in a hash map implemented as a Python dictionary names **politicians\_dict** in the code.
+Its key is a tuple containing receiver id, zip code and donation year.
+Its value is also a tuple containing running donation count, running total donation amount and a list of individual donation amounts sorted in ascending order.

 ```
 politicians_dict = {(receiver id, zip code, donation year):(donation count, total donation amt,
-                                                           [donation amt, donation amt, donation amt, ...]}
+                                                           [donation amt1, donation amt2, donation amt3, ...]}
 ```

 # Algorithm